Best Ways To Study

 Best Ways To Study: Prepare

-Before starting your studying, prepare yourself by doing the following:
+Before diving into your study session, prepare yourself by doing the following:

 Define What You Need To Accomplish

-The first step is to get a clear understanding of what you need to get out of this study session.
+First, gain a clear understanding of what you need to achieve in this study session.
 For example:

-• Will you be studying for just one test or three?
+• Will you be studying for one test or multiple exams?

-• Will the test be multiple-choice, fill-in-the-blank, or essay style?
+• Will the test be multiple-choice, fill-in-the-blank, or essay format?

-• Can you bring your notes or do you have to recall everything from memory?
+• Can you bring notes or must you recall everything from memory?

 Establish A Place To Work

-Ideally, you should study for your test the same way you’re going to take a test: By sitting upright at a desk or a table.
-Don’t crawl in bed under the covers because that will just make you tired and undermine your memory retention.
+Ideally, study for your test the same way you’ll take it: sitting upright at a desk or table.
+Avoid crawling into bed under covers, as this will make you drowsy and undermine memory retention.

 De-Stress

-Okay, so you’ve got a test tomorrow – relax!
+Got a test tomorrow?
+Relax!
 You’ve got this.
-Don’t stress.
-It can create corticotropin-releasing hormones that disrupt the process of creating and storing memories.
+Don’t stress — it can create corticotropin-releasing hormones that disrupt the process of creating and storing memories.

-Instead, get some light movement in before you sit down to study.
-Go for a walk, do some brief exercise, or even try out yoga.
-Be sure you schedule this well in advance so you’ve got plenty of time to hit the books.
+Instead, incorporate light movement before settling down to study.
+Take a walk, do brief exercise, or try yoga.
+Schedule this well in advance so you have ample time for studying.

 Getting Down To Business For Studying

-Now that you’re in a nice comfortable place and are physically ready to study, its time to get to work.
+Now that you’re in a comfortable space and physically ready, it’s time to get to work.

 best ways To study for a test